brynfrayne/InvestLikeTheBest/README.md

 ## Environment Variables

-Currently there are no environment variables needed to be declared locally, but I will refactoring before making the git repo public, and will update this at that time.

 ## 🚀 About Me
 I'm a full stack developer trying to manange my own portfolio so my money turns into more money.